 Compliance – The United States is a party in over 250 trade agreements.
 But trade agreements are only paper unless foreign governments comply with their obligations.
 MAC addresses compliance problems quickly and aggressively.
 Once a problem is identified, we organize a team to outline and implement a solution.

-MAC provides help with the following common trade problems through the Trade Compliance Center:
+MAC provides help with the following common trade problems through the Trade Agreements Negotiations and Compliance Center:

 MAC’s services are free of charge to all U.S. businesses.